-Effectively managing system resources in growing UNIX server environments has become a primary task.
+Effectively managing system resources in growing UNIX server environments has become a critical task.
 Each workload on the server must be assured the appropriate amount of system resources without penalizing mission-critical applications.
-AIX 5L Workload Manager provides a great set of tools and functionalities to efficiently manage system resources on a consolidated server.
+AIX 5L Workload Manager provides a great set of tools and functionalities to efficiently accomplish this.

-This IBM redbook exploits the entire functionality of AIX 5L Workload Manager, which has been enhanced in many ways since its first introduction with AIX V4.3.3.
+This IBM redbook exploits the entire functionality of AIX 5L Workload Manager, which has been enhanced in many ways since its introduction with AIX V 4.3.3.
 The new manual assignment feature allows you to separate, for example, multiple instances of a database.
 An API allows you to perform all the WLM administration and configuration tasks from a program.
 A step-by-step guide is provided for planning and configuring AIX WLM through file editing, AIX commands, the System Management Interface Tool (SMIT), or Web-based System Manager (WSM).
 Real-life examples have been added to demonstrate the impact and benefits of using AIX Workload Manager.

-This IBM redbook is the ultimate guide for system architects, technical support specialists, and system administrators who have to plan, implement, and administer a Workload Manager solution in a consolidated server environment.
+This IBM redbook is the ultimate guide for system architects, technical support specialists, and system administrators to planning, implementing, and administering a Workload Manager solution in a consolidated server environment.

-SG24-5977-00
+SG24-5977-01

-ISBN 0738418668
+ISBN 0738422436